Yass32/Aron-Video-Player/README.md

 2. **View Subtitles**: Subtitles will appear on the right side of the player.
 The active subtitle is highlighted.
 3. **Jump to Subtitles**: Click on any subtitle to jump to its corresponding time in the video.
 4. **Adjust Playback Speed**: Use the slider below the subtitles to change the playback speed.
+5. **Click a keyword**: in the glossary to show or hide its definition.

 ## Technologies Used